 The Conlara Metamorphic Complex, comprises the majority of the basement outcropping within the valley (Valle del río de Conlara) between the Sierras de San Luis and Sierra de Comechingones.
 The Conlara Metamorphic Complex also incorporates the metamorphic part (the "Metamorfitas y Anatexítas India Muerta") of a previously defined metamorphic-intrusive complex, the Achiras Complex (Otamendi and others, 1996), in the extreme south of the Sierra de Comechingones.
+The igneous part of the Achiras Complex of Otamendi and others (1996) has been redefined as the Achiras Igneous Complex.

-The western margin of the Conlara Metamorphic Complex is defined by a major NNE trending magnetic lineament and mylonite zone (the Guzman Shear Zone) in the eastern Sierras de San Luis, that seperates the Complex from the Ordovician San Luis Formation.

-A significant proportion of the Complex is covered by a thin mantle of unconsolidated Cainozoic deposits, however, good exposures occur within Río Quinto, Río Rosario, Sierra del Yulto and Sierra Los Morillos.
+The western margin of the Conlara Metamorphic Complex is defined by a major NNE trending magnetic lineament and mylonite zone (the Río Guzman Shear Zone) in the eastern Sierras de San Luis, that seperates the Complex from the Ordovician San Luis Formation (Sims and others, 1997).
+A significant proportion of the Complex is covered by a thin mantle of unconsolidated Cainozoic deposits, however, good exposures occur within 3366-23 in the southern Sierra de Comechingones, in Sierra del Morro, and Sierra del Portezuelo.